OleksiiFltv/universalcapital/Test cases.md

 All elements on the page match the design.

 **Actual Result:**
-All elements on the page match the design [View Video 1](video/video1.mp4) (click View raw to download file)
+All elements on the page match the design [View Video](video/video1.mp4) (click View raw to download file)

 ---